ncaramello/ZEAB/Plans & Strategies/Net Zero/barriers/brookline_net_zero_barriers.md

 - Renovation costs $150,000-$700,000+ per unit for climate retrofits [^15]
 - New construction costs $200-$450 per square foot [^16]
-- Historic preservation restrictions limit renovation scope
+- Development opposition limits renovation scope and new construction
 - Zoning limits new construction density needed for economic viability
 - No financially viable path forward for either option